HOME > READING

 Female arousal and its importance in reaching orgasm

-Female arousal is essential for female orgasm and even desire.
+Female arousal is essential for female orgasm and be closely linked to desire.
 Many women do not experience sexual desire until they are stimulated enough to become aroused, especially during menopause (2,3).
+However, this is known as responsive desire, as opposed to spontaneous desire

 Menopausal changes that influence female arousal

-During the menopause, changes in hormone levels; mainly a decrease in oestrogen can negatively affect female arousal.
+During the menopause, changes in hormone levels; mainly a decrease in oestrogen and testosterone, can negatively affect female arousal.
 Among the changes associated with decreased sexual response that you may easily notice are (4,5,6):

 • Reduced vaginal lubrication during female arousal, leading to vaginal dryness.

-• Low sensitivity to physical contact and caressing of the vaginal area.
+• Low sensitivity to physical contact and caressing of the vulva.

 • Discomfort and pain during sexual intercourse.